 Cons:

-• Not ideal for uneven or crumbling brick
+• Less effective on uneven or crumbly brick

 Method 2: Masonry Anchors and Screws (Drilling Required)